kitsunefet/aav/README.md

 ===

 **TBC Classic**
 This is a ressurection of Atrox Arena Viewer to work with TBC Classic.
-The original addon uses some WoW API that is not available to TBC Classic, the features using the unavailable API have been reworked.
+The original addon uses some WoW API that is not available to TBC Classic, the features using the unavailable API have been reworked/replaced (if possible) or removed.

 ===